wangziblake/MoDern/README.md

 Account-3: CSG-003 Password-3: Modern-Cloud__003

-Details on the instructions of MoDern-Cloud are described in its Manual available on our cloud platform.
-We have provided some demo data and scripts on the cloud for the quick try.
+Details on the instructions of MoDern-Cloud are described in its Manual, you can download here or on our cloud platform.

+We also have provided some demo data and scripts on the cloud for the quick try, you can download here or on our cloud platform.

 If you want to use the MoDern-Cloud, please cite the following paper: